To read the texts click on the texts: Jer 23:1-6; Eph 2:13-18, Mk6:30-34

 The kings, who were meant to be shepherds, have failed miserably in their responsibility.
 They were meant to watch over the flock, protect them from danger, keep them united and care for those who were hurt in any way.
 However, instead they have destroyed and scattered the flock.
 Where there was meant to be justice and economic stability for all, there is instead injustice and economic oppression of the poor by the rich.
 The incapable and incompetent kings are responsible for this state of affairs.

-Whereas the earlier kings who were meant to be shepherds did not attend to the flock because they were concerned about themselves, Jesus cares not for himself but for his sheep.
-Whereas the flock under the earlier Shepherds was frightened and dismayed because of this lack of care, the flock of Jesus is confident because they know they have a Shepherd whose primary concern is their welfare.
+Whereas the earlier kings who were meant to be shepherds did not attend to the flock, because they were concerned about themselves, Jesus cares not for himself but for his sheep.
+Whereas the flock under the earlier Shepherds was frightened and dismayed because of this lack of care, the flock of Jesus in confident, because they know they have a Shepherd whose primary concern is their welfare.

 The injustice, oppression and selfishness that God accused the kings of in the first reading of today continue even in our day and time.
 Two thousand years after Jesus the Good and True Shepherd showed us the way; we have not yet learnt what selflessness and reconciliation mean.
-So many even today prefer to live selfish and self-centered lives with no concern for the needs of others.
-So many today continue to have as their prime purpose in life the accumulation of wealth for themselves and often even through dishonest and corrupt means.
-So many today have made “having more” as their life’s aim rather than “being more”.
+So many even today prefer to live selfish and self-centred lives with no concern of the needs of others, So many today continue to have as their prime purpose in life the accumulation of wealth for themselves and often even through dishonest and corrupt means.
+So many today have made “having more” as their life’s aim, rather than “being more’.

 The readings of today and especially the attitude of Jesus is a call and challenge to anyone who is willing to listen and learn what it means to live a selfless life.
 It is a call to place the needs of others above my own.
 It is a call to realize that giving is more beneficial than receiving, that giving others their rightful due is the only way to live and that a life which places the concerns and needs of others above one’s own, is a life truly well lived.